jrogozen/aero/README.md

 Within the project, I've implemented displaying chat messages w/ Author names, adding and editing messages, timestamps, link recognition, bootstrap styling, a user list, and filtering of messages by user.

-The two main routes of the app are:

-   /
-   /#/users

 Once connected to a back end, I would enable Angular's HTML5mode to get rid of the hashbang when possible.

 Angular Modules: